 The Federal Revenues have historically been authorized under multiple-year authorizing legislation.
 Until the enactment of SAFETEA-LU on August 11, 2005, immediately prior legislative authorization was provided by the TEA-21, which went into effect on October 1, 1997 and expired on September 30, 2003.
-SAFETEA-LU extended the authorization of the Federal Aid Highway Program until September 30, 2009.
-As of the date of this Official Statement, no multi-year reauthorization has occurred, although Congress has adopted a one month continuing appropriation resolution effective as of October 1, 2009.
-Furthermore, there can be no assurance that new multi-year authorization or continuing resolution reauthorization will be adopted for the period subsequent to September 30, 2009.
+SAFETEA-LU originally extended the authorization of the Federal Aid Highway Program until September 30, 2009.
+As of the date of this Official Statement, no multi-year reauthorization has occurred, although Congress has adopted legislation providing for an extension until December 31, 2010.
+Furthermore, there can be no assurance that new multi-year authorization or continuing resolution reauthorization will be adopted for any subsequent period.
 Nor can there be any assurance that any such legislation will be signed into law by the President.
 SAFETEA-LU included certain provisions designed to provide continuity in the flow of federal transportation funds to the states, including the State.
 There can be no assurance that such measures will be continued under any future federal reauthorization or that, if continued, such measures will be sufficient to ensure that Federal Revenues will be available as needed if in the future Congress amends existing laws or fails to reauthorize expired transportation legislation, or if future legislation or federal administrative action reduces the amount of Federal Revenues available to the Commission and the Department.